chrisj-skinner/NgRoute-Angular-Phone-App-/README.md

 Layout templates are used to build an app that has multiple views by adding routing, using an Angular module called 'ngRoute' [NgRoute].

-Along with the above the main different to the orginal course file that have been modified and developed it the filter section.
-On submitting a value into the search field the number of results under the 'Show' option is dynatically changed / reduced.
+Along with the above, the main different to the orginal course files that have been modified and developed is the filter section.
+On submitting a value into the search field, 'ie: Dell' the number of results under the 'Show' option is dynatically changed / reduced.
 Try the current demo at [Demo].

 **Main feed page displays:**